-Over the last 10 years I’ve worked in many different settings and within a range of creative industries, most of them with a similar goal – to tell a story, to build engaging narratives, to find innovative ways to get messages across and deliver a great and high-quality audience experience.
+Over the last 10 years I’ve worked in many different settings, countries and within a range of creative industries, most of them with similar goals; to tell a story, to create engaging narratives, communicate key messages, design end-to end 360 consumer journeys and deliver great audience experiences.

 For more information about me as a Director and Writer, just keep scrolling!

 “Tommy Lexen‘s vision of recreating a revolution on stage is a success.
 The cast come together to create a story that refreshingly explores all sides of a revolution, offering a rare perspective on what officials and police undergo during such turbulent times.”

 Prerna Prasad, Theatre Fullstop

 “The Point of No Return has been expertly directed by Tommy Lexen and provides a chilling look at what really happened at Euromaidan in a way that the media could not portray.”